Posts

 Image

-This book is the First of the Mihir thriller series set in India's beautiful and scenic northeast.
+This book, "Black Sol-Vengeance in the heart of deceit," by Sachin Warty is the First of the Mihir thriller series set in India's beautiful and scenic northeast.
 An adrenaline spiker and an engaging thriller that keeps you hooked up till the end.
 If you are an adult and an adrenaline junkie looking for some well-planned reconnaissance, daring hostage rescues, and unconventional warfare making your adrenaline gush out, then the Mihir series is the best one.
 Summary The book starts with a prologue dated 12 January 2018, which paves the way for the story to unfold.
 It describes a heinous incident with a girl.
 The author uses an explicit literary skill to introduce characters in the advancing pages.
 With each lesson, a new character and a new suspense unfolds that keeps the reader engaged and guessing.
 In my experience, I started with Sneha, who met the fateful incident of rape and died.
-The opening chapter carried us to the far Northeast, where a very vigilant and sharp army officer Chris was on a mission to meet his source and was unfortunatel
+The opening chapter carried us to the far Northeast, where a very vigilant and sharp ar

 W of WRAP method to success Part 1